exercism/rust/exercises/practice/pangram/.approaches/bitfield/content.md

 ```

 We can use the [bitwise OR operator][or] to set the bit.
-After the loop completes, the function returns if the `letter_flags` value is the same value as when all of the rightmost  `26` bits are set,
+After the loop completes, the function returns `true` if the `letter_flags` value is the same value as when all of the rightmost  `26` bits are set,
 which is `67108863`.

 This approach is relatively very fast compared with other approaches.